Things to Avoid While Buying a Home

-What's more fun than getting a bunch of new stuff to adorn your future home?
-Not much.
+What's more fun than getting a bunch of new furniture to go in your future home?
+Nothing.
 But buying big ticket items before closing could be trouble.
-There still remain a few major hurdles to jump before your loan closes.
-We have given you a list of things below you will want to stay away from when waiting for your loan to close.
+There still remain a few major hurdles to jump before closing.
+We have given you a list of actions below you will want to avoid when waiting for closing.

 Don't buy big-ticket items.
 You may be itching to buy that new sofa for the soon-to-be-yours den, but it's advisable to stay away from making large purchases like furniture, appliances, jewelry, or cars until your home loan closes.
 Financing new stainless steel appliances with a store card or a bank credit card could jeopardize your credit worthiness during the time it means the most.
 Using cash to purchase big-ticket items can also be a mistake: many banks look at your cash reserve when approving your application.

 Don't go on a career search.
 Lenders feel comfortable seeing a consistent job history on your application.
 Getting a new job before you apply for a mortgage loan may not jeopardize your approval at all.
 However, if you switch careers before your loan is approved, your mortgage process could fail or be slowed down.

 Don't move finances around or switch banks.
 Bank statements from recent months for your accounts (checking, savings, money market, and others) will likely be studied as the lender makes decisions regarding your loan application.
 The lender is looking for a steady rise and fall of your funds each month, in order to avoid fraud.
 Changing banks or moving funds to another account - even if its just to pool funds - may hinder the documentation of your accounts.